barsoom/devbook/code_review/README.md

 ### Don't spend much time on things you've already considered.

-If you already thought of but rejected something that a reviewer suggests, feel free to skip it with a quick explanation, or even without one.
+If you already thought of but rejected something that a reviewer suggests, feel free to skip it with a quick explanation.

 We want to keep review low-cost: you don't need to spend time justifying every decision.